 The largest component of our total operating expense has historically been our investment in research and development activities, including the clinical development and manufacturing process development of our product candidates.
 We received regulatory approval for UDENYCA®, as a result, all of our manufacturing costs for this product are capitalized as inventory and subsequently expensed as costs of goods sold when the inventory is sold.
-For the second quarter of 2020, we expect our research and development expense to be similar or slightly higher than the first quarter of 2020 as our late-stage product candidates progress through the regulatory approval process and we prepare for commercialization by increasing manufacturing activities, which are expensed as research and development costs.
-We anticipate that our research and development expense will increase in the second half of 2020 as a result of initiating manufacturing for CHS-2020 clinical lots and performing certain activities associated with the planned submission of a BLA for CHS-1420 and as the milestone payments under our license agreements become due.
+We anticipate that our research and development expense will increase in the second half of 2020 as a result of initiating manufacturing for CHS-2020 clinical lots, performing certain activities associated with the planned submission of a BLA for CHS-1420 and as the milestone payments under our license agreements become due.